 I updated Pi-Hole and everything broke again.
 As this Google Groups post shows, /etc/dnsmasq.d/SoftAp0 was being regenerated by the pre-installed boot script /opt/scripts/boot/am335x_evm.sh

-I commented out line 125 and added a modified copy of it within the large switch statement that set a variable used to generate the SoftAp0 file at a later stage:
+Then I commented out line 125 in am335x_evm.sh and added a modified copy of it within the large switch statement that set a variable used to generate the SoftAp0 file at a later stage: